akippnn/starlight/README.md

 > There is a known issue with Ventoy at [ublue-os/main #108](https://github.com/ublue-os/main/issues/108).
 In the meantime, please use an alternative method to create bootable drives.

-Feel free to grab the ISO from the [releases page](https://github.com/akippnn/starlight/releases), flash it
+If you do not currently use an Fedora OSTree system, create a bootable drive using the ISO from the [releases page](https://github.com/akippnn/starlight/releases) and then boot to it.

-## Existing ostree installation
+## Existing OSTree installation

 To rebase an existing installation to the latest build:

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```
   sudo rpm-ostree rebase ostree-unverified-registry:ghcr.io/akippnn/starlight:latest
-  systemctl reboo
+  systemctl reboot
   ```

 - Then rebase to the signed image, like so: